tsauvajon/transaction_engine/README.md

 assumption that this is ok.
 It can be resolved later and put the available amount back on positive.

-When you resolve a dispute and have a lower held amount then the transaction amount, then your held amount can become negative.
+When you resolve a dispute and have a lower held amount than the transaction amount, then your held amount can become negative.
 I don't expect this to be possible, so in my implementation I return an error if this happens.